-The cases are designed on the basis of fictional cases adapted from real initiatives.
+The missions are designed on the basis of fictional cases adapted from real initiatives.
 The following are the titles of those included in this game set:

-Case 1.
-Service provision in crisis times: The case of school m
+Mission 1.
+Service provision in crisis times: The case of school meals for vulnerable children

-Case 4.
-Labour rights regulation and the digital platform-based ec
+Mission 4.
+Labour rights regulation and the digital platform-based economy